 Testing Center Positivity Rate

 Ouachita is committed to transparency in educating and reporting on COVID-19 as part of our commitment to the health of our campus community.
 These numbers reflect members of our residential student population (about 1,500), as well as about 350 faculty and staff members.
 Our on-campus testing center tests symptomatic individuals only using the Sofia2 antigen test, which delivers highly accurate same-day results.
 Follow-up PCR testing for negative antigen results is administered on campus and processed by Natural State Laboratories within 48 hours; individuals must isolate while awaiting pending results.
 Additional PCR tests may be administered to asymptomatic individuals as needed and are used for regular student-athlete screenings.
 The published positivity rate reflects only tests conducted in Ouachita's COVID-19 Testing Center, while the positive cases also include those tested off-campus and reported to the university.

 For the protection of our campus community, individuals may not remain in on-campus housing for quarantine or isolate, unless living in a Ouachita apartment, and they must receive approval from Ouachita Health Services to return.
 Ouachita’s internal contact tracing team manages this and follows up daily with those in isolation and quarantine.
 Learn more about Ouachita’s testing, quarantine and isolation procedures for Spring 2021 here.

 Data began with June 1, 2020.
 Last updated at 3:25 p.m.
 April 16, 2021.

 Ouachita has been planning since April for the return to on-campus learning, residential life and activities.
 See current plans and policies on this linked page, which will be updated as additional details are available.
-Additionally, current and incoming students will receive updates to their Ouachita email accounts, and short updates will be provided on Ouachita’s Facebook, Twitter and Instagram accounts.
-These plans for the fall remain fluid as we seek to draw on the latest data and be nimble in our response to the ever-changing COVID-19 landscape.
+Additionally, current and incoming students will receive updates to their Ouachita email accounts.
+These plans remain fluid as we seek to draw on the latest data and be nimble in our response to the ever-changing COVID-19 landscape.

 WEAR A MASK